John Herschel: Other aspects of Herschel's career

 While it is commonly accepted that Herschel Island, in the Arctic Ocean, part of the Yukon Territory, was named after him, the entries in the expedition journal of Sir John Franklin state that the latter wished to honour the Herschel family, of which John Herschel's father, Sir William Herschel, and his aunt, Caroline Herschel, are as notable as John.

 Family

-Herschel married his cousin Margaret Brodie Stewart (1810–1884) on 3 March 1829 in Edinburgh, and was father of the following children:
+Herschel married Margaret Brodie Stewart (1810–1884) on 3 March 1829 at St. Marlyebone Church in London, and was father of the following children: